-Given these features it is a better option to purchase a life insurance policy online.
+Given these features it is a better option to buy a life insurance plan online.

-A. Yes, it is possible to make a few changes to your insurance policies.
+Yes, it is possible to make a few changes to your insurance plans.
 These rights are laid down by the IRDAI.
 The changes which are permitted include:

 Any other change requests can be denied by the insurer.
 It is important to read the terms and conditions of the policy to comprehend the changes which are permissible under it.

 Premium redirection is a concept which is primarily used in ULIPs.
 This is the process of redirecting/realigning the premium wherein one can tell the insurer to invest future premiums in specific funds.
 The current funds are not modified in this case.

 This can be understood through the example of Mr. Jay who has invested in a ULIP wherein his premium is split between equity and debt funds in a 50:50 ratio.
 Now, Mr. Jay senses a new investment opportunity wherein he feels that cash funds will offer better returns.
 As such he asks his insurer to redirect the future premium into cash funds.
 This ensures that all future premiums are invested into cash funds, with no changes made to the existing investments.

 There could be instances where an individual wishes for a higher cover but is not in a position to afford the premiums.
 A graded life insurance plan can come handy during such situations.
 A graded policy is one where the premium amount increases at regular intervals, stopping at pre-set limit.
 This enables an individual to avail the benefit of a high cover without having to exhaust all resources initially.

 It is a smart option for those who foresee an increase in their income, enabling them to afford a higher premium after a few years.

 The cover provided by a life insurance plan can vary from case to case.
 Most of them cover death due to natural causes as well as accidents.
 Individuals can choose to add riders to a base policy in case it doesn’t cover death due to certain reasons.